MatthewHaahr19/Arduino-Pong/README.md

 Requires the LedControl and Binary libraries to control the matrices.
 Requires an Arduino Mega or similar board due to the project requiring a rather large number of digital pins.

+This branch is devoted to a prototype program to take an input of a xy coordinate from the serial monitor and convert into its position on the LED matrix display.